tytydraco/yessleep/out/Strange_letters_appear_around_my_apartment_.md

 Since then I’ve found letters tucked in my bookshelf, a few on the dash of my car, under my blanket, and even in my pocket.
 Most of them repeat the same line, while others appear blank.
 However, the most explicit message appeared in my hands while I was spacing off.

 One second I am staring out the window, watching the thunder roll by, the next I feel something sharp, almost tingly making contact with my fingers.
-It has the same eerie color and unnatural glow as the other letters, but the name is marked in gold writing.
+It has the same eerie color and unnatural glow as the other letters, but the name is marked in  a much brighter gold tone.

 I decide I shouldn’t open it, but the morbid curiosity is driving me crazy.
 The texture is more abrasive than the others, and the material is much stronger, but I get it open anyway.